lingrino/dotfiles/README.md

 - **post:** Tags all tasks that must be run after bootstrap is run
 - **sudo:** Tags all tasks that require sudo

+Also, all roles are tagged with their own name.

 ### Initial Bootstrap

 1. Follow the on-screen mac instructions for first-time setup